-On Presidents Day, #TinyTump Memes Continue And Are Hilarious As Ever
+On Presidents Day, #TinyTrump Memes Continue And Are Hilarious As Ever

 — The New Left ???? (@RememberObama) February 18, 2017

-The #TinyTrump craze, which reportedly began on Reddit, depicted the President in a diminutive light; the much smaller Trump often appeared next to world leader or member of his family.
+The #TinyTrump memes, which reportedly began on Reddit, depicted the President in a diminutive light; the much smaller Trump often appeared next to world leader or member of his family.

 The miniaturized Trumps spread rapidly on Presidents Day weekend and many took pleasure in trolling the new President, based on the volume of comments following each post.